Lessons of The Past

 All things considered, do not reject your own people’s history.
 It will set you back and leave you with no compass to guide yourself through the world.
 Without this compass, you will easily fall into a spell of complacency and find yourself generally unsatisfied with your life.
 Be proud but remain humble.

-- Brendan Beaulieu
+Written by: Brendan Beaulieu